Crete All-Inclusive Holidays: An Expert’s Guide to Greece’s Largest Island

 - Best for: Families, active couples

-- Known for: Water parks, beaches, nightlife
+- Known for: Water parks, sandy beaches, nightlife, inclusive hotels

 - Atmosphere: Lively, tourist-friendly